"exiv2 -eX" followed by "exiv2 -iX" produces invalid XMP metadata packet

 I'm going to assign this to myself to add a regression detector to test/bugfixes.sh.

-#10 Updated by Robin Mills almost 2 years ago
+#10 Updated by Robin Mills about 2 years ago

 How nice to hear from you.
 I hope you are well.
 I'm very pleased to say that your code is working perfectly.
 I can't recall anybody reporting any issue with it.